mikeperry-tor/vanguards/README_SECURITY.md

 [Local](#adversaries-local), or [Global](#adversaries-global).

 Adversaries can have more than one position at the same time, and each of these positions can be either "**active**", or "**passive**".
+For brevity, we do not make heavy use of the **active/passive** distinction in this document.

-They may also have additional information that can help them mount their attacks.
+The adversary may also have additional outside information or suspicions that can help them mount their attacks.

 Each of the adversary subsections below starts with a list of capabilities that the adversary has, and this list is followed by additional paragraphs that describe the specific attacks that provide those capabilities.
+When relevant, we link to our specific mitigation recommendations from each attack description paragraph.

 We classify each adversary capability using the following action verbs that describe the scope of that capability: